How Can I?

 names, no possible way for anyone to determine about who I wrote it I have been asked to censor it so I have.

-taken all of multitude of cards handed to it, peace, education, antibiotics, a verdant planet, and diligently worked to squander
+My generation has taken all of multitude of cards handed to it, peace, education, antibiotics, a verdant planet, and diligently worked to squander them.

-them.
-The very same people I went to high school with, those "sons and daughters of American democracy" the very people that
+The very same people I went to high school with, those "sons and daughters of American democracy" the very people that thought it was

 |Friday 3 January, 2014